zachvalenta/jvns.ca/content/zines/index.markdown

 * <a href="#whats-a-zine"> **What's a zine?**</a>
 * <a href="#print-directions"> **Printing directions**</a>

-and the zines.
 You can get more information about any of them by clicking on the cover.
 They all have a PDF you can read on your computer and a print version.

 <div class="container">